The Candyskins: History

 The band owes its origins to Mark and Nick Cope, Nick Burton and John Halliday all living in the same village, Islip, Oxfordshire, and attending the same local secondary school (Gosford Hill School) between around 1974 and 1980.
 The four Islip members of the band had begun working together by the time they left school and various line-ups and name-changes followed during the 1980s, until "The Candyskins" were formed in 1989, with Richard (mini) Brown on bass and banjo.
 After the successful release of the single "Submarine Song" in 1990, the band went into the studio to produce their first full-length album Space I'm In.
 The album included three singles: "Submarine Song", "She Blew Me Away" and "You Are Here".
 Brown left the band before the album was released.

 After a year of touring and the replacement of a stand-in bass player with Karl Shale, the band released their second album Fun? on Geffen Records in 1993.
 Characteristically, the band attempted to build upon the US success of Space I'm In with an ironic album featuring songs about football and gardening.
-The poor selling record began an elongated legal dispute between the record company and the band, reportedly due to disagreements over songwriting royalties.
+The excellent but poor selling record began an elongated legal dispute between the record company and the band, reportedly due to disagreements over songwriting royalties.
+It did receive extensive airplay in the Iowa City area in 1993.

 The album Sunday Morning Fever was released on Ultimate in the UK in 1997, and saw the band enjoy their biggest chart success with the single "Monday Morning" making it into the Top 40 of the UK Singles Chart.
 The record company went bankrupt and the band were left in limbo during the recording of their last album Death of a Minor TV Celebrity.
 The album did not do as well as their previous efforts, despite featuring the single "Feed It" which was one of the central songs on the soundtrack to the movie The Waterboy starring Adam Sandler.